 T. Bondurant French, Glen Ellyn, Illinois, Chairman

 Bon French is the CEO of Adams Street Partners, one of the largest and oldest managers of private equity investment in the world.
 Begun in 1972, Adams Street has offices in Chicago, New York, Menlo Park, London, Singapore, Beijing, and Tokyo.
-Bon is a Trustee of Northwestern University and the Chicago History Museum.
-He is a member of the Chicago 2016 Olympic Committee, the CFA Institute, and a former director of the National Venture Capital Association.
+Bon is a Trustee of Northwestern University and chair of the Chicago History Museum.
+He is a member of the CFA Institute and a former director of the National Venture Capital Association.
 A life long rail enthusiast and photographer, Bon has photographed over 650 railroads and shortlines, principally in the United States and Canada.
 Bon worked as a brakeman for the Soo Line Railroad during the summers while earning an MBA from Kellogg Graduate School of Management.

 Jeff Brouws, Stanfordville, New York